-The goal of this task is to conduct outreach to help ensure sites are selected to address the needs and inputs of rural communities, especially rural communities that are also low-income communities and/or disadvantaged communities.
+The goal of this task is to conduct outreach to help ensure sites are selected to address the needs and inputs of rural community(ies) in low-income communities and/or disadvantaged communities.
 In addition, outreach will be conducted after Charging Sites are activated to bring attention to the availability of new EV charging in the community.

-- Seek community input, in collaboration with a community-based organization • (CBO), to help determine the best locations for the installation of publicly accessible EVSE.
-Produce a Community Input Report summarizing the input received. - Hold an event after the Charging Sites are activated, in collaboration with a CBO, • to educate residents about the new charging infrastructure and the benefits of driving EVs.
-Produce an Event Summary Report, including, but not limited to photographs and number of attendees. - Post an announcement after Charging Sites are activated through ChargePoint's • social media.
+- Seek community input, in collaboration with the Mendocino Council of Governments (MCOG), to help determine the best locations for the installation of publicly accessible EVSE.
+Produce a Community Input Report summarizing the input received. - Hold an event after the Charging Sites are activated, in collaboration with a CBO, to educate residents about the new charging infrastructure and the benefits of driving EVs.
+Produce Event Summary Report, including photographs and number of attendees. - Post an announcement after Charging Sites are activated through ChargePoint's social media.
 Submit a Social Media Post Screenshot to the CAM.

 - Community Input Report

-- Event Summary Report •
+- Event Summary Report

 - Social Media Post Screenshot